 The Compliance Committee, chaired by the Chief Compliance Officer (CCO), leads the establishment of systems for promoting compliance with laws and regulations and corporate ethics at Group companies and overseas bases, such as appointing compliance supervisors and forming compliance committees.

 To help prevent or quickly detect compliance violations, Sojitz has a hotline (internal reporting system) that provides access to the CCO and outside legal counsel; a consultation desk where the Compliance Committee Secretariat members can be contacted; and the multi-lingual Sojitz Ethics Hotline, which is available 24 hours a day, 365 days a year.
 These systems are made known to all Sojitz Group officers and employees.
-To prevent corruption, Sojitz has also established the "Sojitz Group Anti-Corruption Policy" and the "Guidelines for Sojitz Group Anti-Corruption Policy," and has introduced corresponding rules at overseas Group companies and operating bases.
-In addition to these measures within Sojitz and Sojitz Group, a new point of contact to collect any matters concerning the compliance of Sojitz from an external perspective has been provided on the website of Sojitz in the year ended March 31, 2019.
+In addition, a point of contact for external parties concerning the compliance of Sojitz has been established on the website of Sojitz, to collect any reports from outside of the Company.